machaao/machaao-samples/index.rst

 In addition to the massive savings on marketing costs, the platform also offers a developer suite looking to build deeply personalized apps:

-* Rich Messaging Support via Core Messaging API
+* Rich Messaging Support via On Demand Messaging API
 * Deep Personalization via Tagging API
 * Deeper Engagement via Announcement API
 * FREE Hosting for your chat bot (Subjected to Approval)